The Alaskans

 The show was the first regular work on American television for the British actor Roger Moore.

+Background and production

-Relationship with MaverickThe Alaskans is closely related to the ABC/WB series Maverick through broadcast and production.
-Maverick was the most prominent of ABC's Sunday night of western dramas.
+The Alaskans is closely related to the ABC/WB series Maverick through broadcast and production.
+Maverick was the most prominent of ABC's Sunday night of Western dramas.
 For the 1959–60 season, Sundays began with Colt .45 and Maverick, then John Russell's Lawman and Nick Adams' The Rebel, and concluded with The Alaskans.